Where is the Microphone on a MacBook Pro?

 That said, they are fully functional microphones that can be used in a variety of ways.
 They might not be as good as really high-end external mics, but they have come a long way over the last decade or so to offer really quality audio.

-These mics were more intended for talking and speech than for loud noises or professional audio recording.
-Some music professionals would say that it’s not worth your time to try and record voice on mac with the built-in microphones on a MacBook Pro but I’ve heard some cool music come from trying.
+These mics were more intended for talking and speech than for loud noises or professional audio recordings.
+Some music professionals would say that it’s not worth your time to try and record voice on Mac with the built-in microphones on a MacBook Pro, but I’ve heard some cool music come from trying.

 What do you use your MacBook Pro microphone for mostly?
 Do you like the audio quality it produces?